mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

     }

     /**
-     *  Emitted when the driver’s attempt to check out a connection fails */ interface ConnectionCheckOutFailedEvent {
+     *  Emitted when the driver's attempt to check out a connection fails */ interface ConnectionCheckOutFailedEvent {
       /**